AdaCore/gnatstudio/docs/users_guide/compilation.rst

 is launched.

-GPS launches background compilations for all targets that have a :guilabel:`Launch mode` set to :guilabel:`In background` after you've made modifications in a source editor.
+GPS launches background compilations for all targets that have a :guilabel:`Launch mode` set to :guilabel:`In background` after you have made modifications in a source editor.
 Background compilation is mostly useful for targets such as :samp:`Compile File` or :samp:`Check Syntax`.
 For targets that operate on Mains, the last main used in a non-background is